Drabie88/bootcamp/README.md

 ## Usage

-Direct yourself to the challenges included in the repository to review and grade assignments and notes taken.
+Direct yourself to either the Completed Assignments to view and grade weekly challenges and projects or to the Challenges folder to view the challenges and projects at hand.

 ## Credits